 Doing a google search for “brand values” will provide plenty of starting points for inspiration.
 Use these to get your thoughts flowing and apply them loosely to your own circumstance being sure to make them your own.

-As you have these set you may chose to represent them on your website or other literature.
+As you have these set, you may choose to represent them on your website or other literature.
 Being transparent and clear on your values can play an important role in representing your social enterprise at its absolute best.

 As your values are set keep them in mind throughout the branding process.
 Have a think and sketch out some ideas as to how they might come across visually.